Gigaspaces/xap-docs/site/content/xap101adm/memoryxtend-ssd-overview.markdown

 # Supported SSD Devices

 All Enterprise flash drives are supported.
-SanDisk, Fusion-IO, IntelÂ® SSD , etc are supported with the IMDG storage technology.
+SanDisk, Fusion-IO, Intel® SSD , etc are supported with the IMDG storage technology.
 Central SSD (RAID) devices such as Tegile, Cisco Whiptail, DSSD, and Violin Memory are also supported.

 # Supported XAP APIs